Luminova Framework

 ParameterTypeDescription

-$optionsarray<string,mixed>Additional options to pass in the template file.
+$optionsarray<string,mixed>Additional parameters to pass in the template file.

 Return Value: